PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Spell-Check/quickstarts/ruby.md

     require 'json'
     ```

-2. Abonelik anahtarınız, uç nokta URI 'SI ve yolu için değişkenler oluşturun.
-Bir `mkt=` parametreyi pazarınıza ve `&mode` `proof` kanıt moduna ekleyerek istek parametrelerinizi oluşturun.
+2. Create variables for your subscription key, endpoint URI and path.
+Create your request parameters by appending the `mkt=` parameter to your market, and `&mode` to the `proof` proof mode.

     ```ruby
     key = 'ENTER YOUR KEY HERE'